This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Location: Twenty-seven minutes south of Jasper.

-Parking: There is plenty of room to park.
-If it’s busy there might not be room for a trailer.
+Parking: There are ample parking spaces available.
+If it’s busy, there might not be room for a trailer.

 Hike: The falls are at the start of the 1-kilometre in-and-out trail.

-It’s a short hike but worth seeing the volume of water rush down the falls.
-Hikers can continue down a path that will eventually lead to the Athabasca River to explore the surroundings.
-We stopped here after hiking Athabasca Glacier.
-This is where the large volume of water from the glacier was flowing towards.
-It’s an accessible hike for those with mobility issues or for people needing to ride in a wheelchair, while providing a taste for adventure in the beautiful mountain nature.
+It’s a short hike, but it’s worth seeing the volume of water rush down the falls.
+Hikers can continue down a path that will eventually lead to the Athabasca River, allowing them to explore the surrounding area.
+We stopped here after hiking the Athabasca Glacier.
+This is where the large volume of water from the glacier was flowing.
+It’s an accessible hike for those with mobility issues or for individuals who need to ride in a wheelchair, while offering a taste of adventure in the beautiful mountains.

 Best Jasper Hikes: Wabasso Lake